Risk management

 Risk management editions

-Enhanced: Provides an advanced risk-based engine with policies, risk scores, and comprehensive rule sets to tackle complex fraud (such as phishing or social engineering) using an ML model.
-The use cases cover any type of sensitive actions from account creation to transfer, login, new beneficiary, and so on.
-Integration is done via restful API, JavaScript for web, and mobile-native SDKs.
+Provides an advanced risk-based engine with policies, risk scores, and comprehensive rule sets to tackle complex fraud (such as phishing or social engineering) using an ML model.
+Use cases cover any type of sensitive actions from account creation to transfer, login, new beneficiary, and so on.
+Integration is done via RESTful API, JavaScript for web, and mobile-native SDKs.

 How it works